-The area where Fort Snelling was built has been inhabited between 9,000 – 12,000 years by people who were likely following herds of game animals.
-Approximately 1,000 years ago, people living here at the confluence of the Minnesota and Mississippi Rivers using the waterways for transportation, food, and to develop an extensive trade relationship with other native peoples.
-By the 1600s there were two main groups of people living in present-day Minnesota, the Dakota and the Ojibwe.
+The area where Fort Snelling, Minnesota, was built has been inhabited between 9,000 – 12,000 years by people who were likely following herds of game animals.
+Approximately 1,000 years ago, people living here at the confluence of the Minnesota and Mississippi Rivers used the waterways for transportation and food and to develop an extensive trade relationship with other native peoples.
+By the 1600s, two main groups lived in present-day Minnesota, the Dakota and the Ojibwe.
 The river confluence was believed to be the place of origin and center of the earth by the bands of Mde-wa-kan-ton-wan Dakota, the “Dwellers by Mystic Lake.”
-By the end of the 1600s Europeans had arrived in the region and began a long and complex relationship with the American Indians.
+By the end of the 1600s, Europeans had arrived in the region and began a long and complex relationship with the American Indians.

-For nearly 200 years after Europeans arrived in the region.
 The site was also the crossroads of two major river highways of the fur trade, where traders exchanged manufactured goods with American Indian nations for valuable furs.
-Following the American Revolution, the U.S. competed fiercely with Great Britain for dominance of the North American fur trade.
+Following the American Revolution, the U.S. competed fiercely with Great Britain to dominate the North American fur trade.

-In the 1805 Treaty of St. Peters, Lieutenant Zebulon Pike acquired 100,000 acres of land from the Sioux for the purposes of establishing military posts.
+In the 1805 Treaty of St. Peters, Lieutenant Zebulon Pike acquired 100,000 acres of land from the Sioux to establish military posts.
 Better known as Pike’s Purchase, this paved the way for significant settlement.

 The Army founded Fort Saint Anthony in 1819 on the bluff above the Minnesota and Mississippi Rivers to control the exploration, trade, and settlement on these waterways.
 Led by Colonel Josiah Snelling, commanding the 5th Infantry Regiment, the fort was constructed between 1820 to 1824.
 During construction, most soldiers lived at Camp Coldwater, which provided drinking water to the fort throughout the 19th century.
-Upon its completion in 1825, the Army renamed the fort as Fort Snelling in honor of its commander and architect.
-Colonel Snelling suffered from chronic dysentery and bouts of the illness made him susceptible to anger.
-In September 1827 he was recalled to Washington and in the summer of 1828 he died from complications due to dysentery and a “brain fever”.
+Upon its completion in 1825, the Army renamed Fort Snelling in honor of its commander and architect.
+Colonel Snelling suffered from chronic dysentery, and bouts of the illness made him susceptible to anger.
+In September 1827, he was recalled to Washington, and in the summer of 1828, he died from complications due to dysentery and a “brain fever.”

 The soldiers at the northwestern frontier outposts tried to restrict commercial use of the rivers to only United States citizens, kept American Indian lands free of white settlement until treaties permitted it, enforced law and order, and protected legitimate travelers and traders.
 At Fort Snelling, the garrison also attempted to keep the peace between the Ojibwe and Dakota Sioux tribes.

 Through World War II, the War Department chose Fort Snelling as the location for the Military Intelligence Service Language School to teach the Japanese language to Army personnel.
-The War Department constructed a number of buildings for housing and teaching, and the school processed 300,000 soldiers.
-The school was relocated to Monterey, California after the war, in June 1946.
+The War Department constructed several buildings for housing and teaching, and the school processed 300,000 soldiers.
+The school was relocated to Monterey, California, after the war, in June 1946.

 Though decommissioned, Fort Snelling continued to serve as headquarters of the United States Army Reserve 205th Infantry Brigade and supporting units throughout the Upper Midwest.
 The Defense Department deactivated this role in 1994.
-Over the decades, the Army interred many deceased Minnesotan soldiers and other members of the United States Armed Forces at Fort Snelling National Cemetery.
+Over the decades, the Army interred many deceased Minnesotan soldiers and other United States Armed Forces members at Fort Snelling National Cemetery.
 Some military facilities continue to operate around old Fort Snelling.